Courses

 1. Applicants with recent secondary education (within the last 3 years)

-Applicants who have recently completed their secondary education and meet the following criteria can apply for entry into this program.
+Applicants who have recently completed their secondary education and meet the following criteria can apply for entry to this program.

 Admission Criteria